 As you evaluate the different options, consider the following features and how well they align with your employees’ needs.

 A processor, or central processing unit (CPU), is the chip that executes instructions and moves data in every business laptop.
 It is commonly called the brains of the system.
-The latest generation Intel® Core™ vPro® processors give you the performance you need for the business demands of today, including multitasking, videoconferencing, and security.
+The latest generation Intel® Core™ vPro® processors give you the performance you need for the business demands of today.

 Memory and Storage